asvcode/fast_gui/README.md

 ## Install

-`pip install fast_gui`
+`pip install fast-gui`

-Visual UI adds a graphical interface to fastai allowing the user to quickly load, choose parameters, train and view results without the need to dig deep into the code.
+fast-gui adds a graphical interface to fastai allowing the user to quickly load, choose parameters, train and view results without the need to dig deep into the code.